 An Advocate's Guide

-Each chapter includes a brief summary, a list of “Advocacy Hints,” detailed descriptions of state and federal rights, sample letters and forms (including the Michigan Department of Education’s model IEP form), and resources for more information.
+Each chapter includes a brief summary, a list of “Advocacy Hints,” detailed descriptions of state and federal rights, sample letters, and resources for more information.
 The manual is divided into 13 chapters and can be downloaded or ordered in hard copy by contacting DRM.

-Title page for Special Education: An Advocate's Manual
+Title page for Student's with Disabilities: An Advocate's Guide

 Introduction/How to Use This Manual

-This document explains the purpose of Special Education: An Advocate's Manual and acknowledges the writers and contributors.
+This document explains the purpose of Student's with Disabilities: An Advocate's Guide and acknowledges the writers and contributors.

 Table of Contents